ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

         self.load_cache_plugin()
         cache_key = self.get_cache_key(path)

 The last parameter of ``parse`` is ``cache``.
-This value comes from the inventory manager and indicates whether the inventory is being refreshed (such as via ``--refresh-inventory`` or the meta task ``flush_inventory``).
+This value comes from the inventory manager and indicates whether the inventory is being refreshed (such as via ``--flush-cache`` or the meta task ``refresh_inventory``).
 Although the cache shouldn't be used to populate the inventory when being refreshed, the cache should be updated with the new inventory if the user has enabled caching.
 You can use ``self._cache`` like a dictionary.
 The following pattern allows refreshing the inventory to work in conjunction with caching.

 .. code-block:: python